 Which has the best character experiences Tokyo Disneyland vs Disneysea Japan?

-In truth there are plenty of character experiences at both parks.
+In truth there are plenty of character meet and greet experiences at both parks in Japan.

-Our favourite character interaction while at Disney was that the characters from Pinocchio joined us on the teacups and I found it was these touches at Disneyland that I enjoyed most!
+Our favourite character interaction while at Japan Disney was when the characters from Pinocchio joined us on the teacups and I found it was these touches at Disneyland that I enjoyed most!

 Tokyo Disney vs Disney sea which has the best parade?